ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 Entrants had **3 months** to analyse, model and submit their entries, making as many entries as desired over this period to validate and improve their score.

-I recently took part in a version of the Instacart challenge of my own.
+I recently took part in a modified version of the Instacart challenge.

 **My challenge?**
 - Tackle the [Kaggle Instacart Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) competition and present on my analysis and findings